tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 WAPT agent behavior with packages install / remove / session_setup / audit
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A key concept that can be hard to understand is the behavior of WAPT agent when installing a package and the considerations around it.
+A key concept that can be hard to understand is the behavior of a WAPT agent when installing a package and the considerations around it.

 WAPT agent package installation can be split in SSS steps :